 Dolgellau is at the crossroads of Wales in the south of the Snowdonia National Park.
 The A470 passes around the town, linking north and south, the A494 connecting us to the north-east, and the A487 connecting us to the south-west.
 Once you've finished exploring the town itself, Dolgellau is a very convenient base for discovering the surrounding areas as well.

 Within twenty minutes from the centre of Dolgellau, you could be walking along one of the Cader Idris trails, rowing on Llyn Tegid; cycling or going for a walk down the wheelchair friendly Mawddach Trail following the old railway line towards Barmouth; fishing at Llyn Mwyngil in Tal-y-llyn; or escaping to the tranquility of Cregennan Lakes - which is also a great place for stargazing and admiring the night sky!
-There is plenty to entertain the whole family in the surrounding area, with Coed y Brenin mountain bike centre four miles north in Ganllwyd, King Arthur’s Labyrinth ten miles south in Corris, and the Centre for Alternative Technology near Machynlleth.
+There is plenty to entertain the whole family in the surrounding area, with Coed y Brenin mountain bike centre four miles north in Ganllwyd and King Arthur’s Labyrinth ten miles south in Corris.

 So, next time you climb Cader Idris, visit the Sesiwn Fawr, or drive up and down the A470 - pop over to see us!
 There is plenty to do here, and a warm welcome awaits you in Dolgellau over the Sesiwn Fawr weekend, and beyond.